matejlatin/Gutenberg/README.md

 Gutenberg is an open source project licensed under [Creative Commons 3.0](https://creativecommons.org/licenses/by-sa/3.0/).
 Feel free to use, adapt or contribute.

 ##Coming Soon
 New elements like tables and side comments will be added soon.
-Looking for people to translate this project to Less and Stylus.
-[Get in touch](http://matejlatin.co.uk).

 ##History
 Follow [@gutenbergtype](http://twitter.com/gutenbergtype) for updates.